GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S1E1-Session description - Training techniques that enhance learner participation and engagement.md

 $$$

-## Training Techniques to enhance learner participation and engagement for Patricia
+## Training Techniques to enhance learner participation and engagement

 ---